dearing/aws-expiry-sniffer/README.md

 About
 ---------
 When working with federated logins with AWS you may find the 1 hour time out token annoying.
-So this extension will signal the `background.js` to for a particular cookie and extract the `"exp"` value, format it into something human readable, and when those credentials will expire under the account pulldown at the console.
+So this extension will signal the `background.js` to for a particular cookie and extract the `"exp"` value, format it into something human readable, and insert that the account pulldown at the console.

 ```javascript
 {